bryborge/dockserv/README.md

     \q
     ```

-    You may need to restart or recreate the authelia container.
+    You may need to recreate the authelia container.

+8. If you're logging into Authelia for the first time, you'll need to setup totp.
+    After you've added your credentials, click on "Not registered yet?" and follow the instructions to register another
+    device for authorization.

 ## License